SharadaSrinivasan/sharsrinivasan-website/content/talk/ictdx-2019.md

 math: true
 ---

-Sharada Srinivasan presented a poster titled "Chat Applications for Telemedicine" drawing upon her fieldwork in Vanuatu on the Vanuatu Inter-island telemedicine and learning project.
+Presented a poster titled "Chat Applications for Telemedicine" drawing upon fieldwork in Vanuatu on the Vanuatu Inter-island telemedicine and learning project.